statscomics/statscomics.github.io/workshop.md

 ## About Stats Comics

-Scientific literature are notoriously hard to read.
+Scientific literature is notoriously hard to read.
 It doesn't have to be.
-We are finding a way to use comics to improve statstical communication and engage people on science reading.
+We are finding a way to use comics to improve statistical communication and engage people in science reading.

 ## Nature of the Study